 One of our favorite art projects involves salad spinners!
 Yes, really.
 Spin painting is a mesmerizing process and lends itself perfectly to color our collection of fall treasures.
 Plus, it never fails to create stunning pieces of artwork.
-Seriously, you’ve got to try this!
+Seriously, you have to try this!

 - Tempera paint in squeeze bottles